2acrestudios/wolf-spider/README.md

 2. The script will create a directory named after the domain of the root URL and save all PDF files inside this directory.

+3. If there are any issues with fetching pages or converting them to PDF, the script will log these errors to the console.

 ## Example
 ```bash
 python wolf_spider.py